tgtga/djsp/HIERARCHY.md

   intmath:
     useful functions operating only on machine-length integers
   logging:
-    functions and variables relating to printing messages with a time format to stdout+logs
+    functions and variables relating to printing messages with iso 8601 time to stdout+logs
   step:
     functions for processing one step of the sequence
   oneshot: